AliBavarchee/Lattice_QCD_qgp/Fortran_L_Full_QCD/readme.md

 ```

 The program will initialize the lattice, run the simulation loop, and output results to the terminal or specified files.

+## Outputs

+`gauge_fields.txt` as the gauge data and `fermion_fields.txt` as the fermion data are saved on the same directory after performing the simulation.